wk821917/My_Call_For_Code_Pro/README.md

    `unzip -o -d ./ master.zip`

 #### (3)Run the Create_model script
-  1.You can find the scripts in the dir My_Call_For_Code_Pro-master 2.You can run the 'Create_model.ipynb' by jupyter notebook with python3.5 kernal 3.You can also run the script by watson stdio service, the service provide python3.5 kernal 4 .The script not only create model and weight file but also made a test with a picture
+   1.You can find the scripts in the dir My_Call_For_Code_Pro-master <br>
+   2.You can run the 'Create_model.ipynb' by jupyter notebook with python3.5 kernal <br>
+   3.You can also run the script by watson stdio service, the service provide python3.5 kernal <br>
+   4 .The script not only create model and weight file but also made a test with a picture
      named'pred_act.png' output,the model file and weight file will save in the cloud-object-storage.
      You can find the logfile and the picture in the current dir.